-- Position all cables where they cannot contact hot surfaces or be pulled or tripped over. - The American Conference of Governmental Industrial Hygienists (ACGIH) recommends occupational UV exposure for an 8-hour day to be less than 0.1 microwatts per square centimeters of effective UV radiation.
+- TRIP OR FIRE HAZARD!
+Position all cables where they cannot contact hot surfaces, be pulled, be tripped over, or damaged by persons walking on or objects rolling over the cables. - The American Conference of Governmental Industrial Hygienists (ACGIH) recommends occupational UV exposure for an 8-hour day to be less than 0.1 microwatts per square centimeters of effective UV radiation.
 A workplace evaluation is advised to assure employees are not exposed to cumulative radiation levels exceeding the government guidelines for your area.
 Be aware that some medications are known to increase sensitivity to UV radiation.